OPENDAP/wcs_gateway_module/OSX_Resources/ReadMe.txt

 * About the WCS Module

-The WCS Module adds functionality to the OPeNDAP Back-End Server (BES)allowing it to retrieve data served by WCS requests.
+The WCS Gateway Module adds functionality to the OPeNDAP Back-End Server (BES) allowing it to retrieve data served by WCS requests.
+This is a gateway service and does not provide WCS functionality, simply returns OPeNDAP responses for WCS requests served by a remote WCS server.

 * Configuration

-Once the WCS Module has been installed, you will need to add the module tothe local BES configuration file.
-This configuration file is located in theBES installation directory under etc/bes and is called bes.conf.
-You willalso need at least the netcdf module and hdf4 module from OPeNDAP.
-Downloadthese two modules and follow the instructions for configuring the BES toload these modules.
+Once the WCS Gateway Module has been installed, you will need to add the module to the local BES configuration file.
+This configuration file is located in the BES installation directory under etc/bes and is called bes.conf.
+You will also need at least the netcdf module and hdf4 module from OPeNDAP.
+Download these two modules and follow the instructions for configuring the BES to load these modules.

-To load the WCS Module into the BES you will need to add wcs to the list ofmodules.
-Locate the paramter called BES.modules and add ",wcs" to the end ofthat line.
+To load the WCS Module into the BES you will need to add wcs to the list of modules.
+Locate the paramter called BES.modules and add ",wcsg" to the end of that line.
 For example:

-    BES.modules=dap,cmds,ascii,usage,www,nc,h4,wcs
+    BES.modules=dap,cmds,ascii,usage,www,nc,h4,wcsg

-Next you will need to tell the BES where to find the WCS Module.
+Next you will need to tell the BES where to find the WCS Gateway Module.
 Add thefollowing line after BES.modules:

-    BES.module.wcs=/path/to/libwcs_module.so
+    BES.module.wcsg=/path/to/libwcs_gateway_module.so

-There are a few WCS specific parameters that need to be set in the BESconfiguraiton file.
-At the bottom of this file is a place where you canspecify module-specific parameters.
+There is one WCS Gateway specific parameter that needs to be set in the BES configuraiton file.
+At the bottom of this file is a place where you can specify module-specific parameters.
 Add the following:

     WCS.TypeList=netcdf:nc;hdf:h4;
-    WCS.CacheDir=/tmp/wcs
-    WCS.CacheTime=600
-    WCS.CacheSize=20
-    WCS.CacheEntrySize=3

 The WCS.TypeList paramter tells the WCS module how to translate WCS datatypes into BES data types.
 You shouldn't have to change this value.

-WCS.CacheDir tells the WCS Module where to put cached wcs request responses,which are the actual data files. /tmp/wcs is a default value and should bechanged.
-We suggest putting the cache directory under the BES rootdirectory, which is specified in the BES configuration file.

-WCS.CacheTime specifies how long a cached object can remain in the cachebefore it is replaced by a subsequent wcs request to retrieve that object.

-WCS.CacheSize specifies the maximum size of the WCS cache.
-Remember, thecached responses are netcdf and hdf files, so this value should besufficient to store many of these files without having to continuously purgethe cache.

-WCS.CacheEntrySize specifies the maximum size of a single entry in the WCScache.
-Remember, the cached responses are netcdf and hdf files, so thisvalue should be set to hold your data.
-If an entry in the cache is too largethen an error will be thrown.

 * Testing

 For testing, please refer to the INSTALL file.
-An internet connection isrequired for these tests to run successfully.
+An internet connection is required for these tests to run successfully.